samueltripp/samueltripp.github.io/_pages/teaching.md

 **Dartmouth College**

 I taught [Math 31], Topics in Algebra, in the summer of 2020.
+This course was remote.

 I taught [Math 1] in the fall of 2019, and many of my course materials can be found on the course webpage.